nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: show KEYWORDS

-* The KEYWORDS is the name of the group you would like to search for in your current list.
-For instance, use `group 1` (for group 1) …​
+* The KEYWORDS is/are the group name(s) or identifier(s) you would like to search for in your current list.
+For instance, use `group 1` or `1` or `group` (for group 1)
 * The search is case-insensitive. e.g., `group 1` will match `GROUP 1`.
 * The order of the keywords does not matter. e.g., `1 group` will match `group 1`.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 You can search for substrings within the content, but the search will only return results where the content starts with the entered text.
-For example, searching for "gro" will match "group 1", but will not match "1 group".
+For example, searching for "gro" will match "group 1", but not "1 group".
 </div>

 Here is an example you could try: